The Goldhanger Decoy Ponds

 Daniel Defoe, Philip Morant, The Revd J C Atkinson and E A Fitch

-extracts can be seen here...
+7 pages of extracts from Christy’s book can be seen here...
 Birds of Essex: Wild-fowl Decoys and Wild Fowling in Essex

 The chapter included these illustrations...